pachyderm/docs/content/latest/concepts/pipeline-concepts/pipeline/_index.md

   No other special characters allowed.

-- `input` — A location of the data that you want to process, such as a Pachyderm repository.
+- `input` — A location of the data that you want to process, such as a MLDM repository.
 You can specify multiple input repositories and set up the data to be combined in various ways.
   For more information, see [Cross and Union](../datum/cross-union), [Join](../datum/join), [Group](../datum/group).
-  One very important property that is defined in the `input` field is the `glob` pattern that specifies how Pachyderm breaks the data into individual processing units, called Datums.
+  One very important property that is defined in the `input` field is the `glob` pattern that specifies how MLDM breaks the data into individual processing units, called Datums.
 For more information, see [Datum](../datum/).